Joanne McNally: Stand-up

-As a result of receiving treatment for bulimia and anorexia as an outpatient, she was visited by Una McKevitt in 2014 who invited her to perform in her new show, Singlehood, which was about a mixture of seven people dicussing their love lives.
+In 2014, after McNally had received treatment for bulimia and anorexia, director Una McKevitt invited her to perform in her new show, Singlehood, which was about a mixture of seven people discussing their love lives.
 At the time, McNally was unemployed but agreed to do the stageshow and recalled the joke which first established her as a stand-up comic: "I’ll stop you there – you know you’re bald?
 This conversation sounds like you think you’ve got a full head of hair."

 She performed in Singlehood with comedian PJ Gallagher who suggested to McNally and McKevitt that they should work on a new project together, which became Separated at Birth about their adoptions.
 Separated at Birth sold out Vicar Street in May 2015 and went on a national tour around Ireland.
 The two were guests on The Late Late Show hosted by Ryan Tubridy on RTÉ One in March 2015.

 McNally supported Gallagher on his stand up tour Concussion, around Ireland in 2015, and she was then signed by Irish comedy agency Lisa Richards.

 She reunited with McKevitt to write a one-woman show about her bulimia, called Bite Me.

-She co-wrote and performed her one-woman show Bite Me for the Dublin Fringe Festival, directed by Una McKevitt.
+She co-wrote and performed her one-woman show for the Dublin Fringe Festival, directed by Una McKevitt.
 The show is a dark comedy based on her experience with eating disorders.
 The show sold out its five night run in Dublin's Project Arts Centre and was nominated for four awards including Best Performance, Best Production and the First Fortnight Award.
 An excerpt from the show was re-printed in The Irish Times.
 She appeared as a guest on RTÉ One's The Tommy Tiernan Show in January 2017 where she talked about the show.
 McNally performed Bite Me at the Edinburgh Festival Fringe in Assembly Rooms in Scotland August 2017.

-The comedian Anne Gildea has been compared with McNally but for menopausal women.
+She performed her show Wine Tamer with success at the Edinburgh Fringe Festival, and later also at the Adelaide Fringe Festival.

+She started touring her show Prosecco Express in 2022, in UK and Ireland. which included multiple sold out dates at Vicar Street in Dublin and the London Palladium.

+Her tour Pinotphile began in 2025, going across cities in UK and Ireland including Dublin, London and Manchester.
+Joanne is set to bring Pinotphile to Dublin's 3Arena in 2026, making her the first Irish female comedian to host a solo show on that iconic stage.